danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions4.md

    - The connectors and tasks that were previously running on the failed worker node are now running on the active worker nodes.
    - Kafka Connect ensures that data processing continues without interruption, maintaining the overall functionality and reliability of the system.

-It's important to note that the connectors and tasks are not permanently lost when a worker node fails (option A).
+It's important to note that the connectors and tasks are not permanently lost when a worker node fails (option 1).
 Kafka Connect's fault tolerance mechanisms ensure that they are redistributed and continue running on the available worker nodes.

-The failed worker node is not automatically replaced with a new worker node (option C).
+The failed worker node is not automatically replaced with a new worker node (option 3).
 Instead, the workload is redistributed among the existing worker nodes in the cluster.

-The failure of a single worker node does not bring down the entire Kafka Connect cluster (option D).
+The failure of a single worker node does not bring down the entire Kafka Connect cluster (option 4).
 The cluster remains operational, and the workload is redistributed to maintain continuous operation.